 Since arriving at WXYZ, Alicia has enjoyed interviewing stars, politicians, and interesting people including Regis Philbin, Kelly Ripa, Leonardo DiCaprio, Drew Barrymore, Jerry Seinfeld, Angela Bassett, Democratic Presidential hopeful John Edwards and others.

 From reporting live at the site of the World Trade Center for the 9/11 Anniversary in 2002 to helping cover Hurricane Jeanne as it roared onto Florida's coast, Alicia has appreciated every opportunity to tell compelling stories throughout her career.

-Alicia is a graduate of the University of Georgia’s Henry W. Grady College of Journalism.
-She majored in Broadcast News and minored in Political Science.
+She is also a graduate of the University of Georgia where she studied at UGA's Henry W. Grady College of Journalism and Mass Communication.
+She majored in Broadcast News and minored in Political Science while also being involved in a variety of campus activities and philanthropies.
 Before graduating Alicia was honored by the Young Alumni Council for the University of Georgia Alumni Society as the Senior Female of the Year.

-If you have any stories or questions for Alicia, email her at firstname.lastname@example.org .
+If you have any story ideas or questions for Alicia, email her at firstname.lastname@example.org .